 How a DUI Lawyer in Granite City, IL Can Help You

-If you’ve been charged with DUI in Granite City, IL, having an experienced DUI lawyer on your side can make a major difference in the outcome of your case.
-Here’s how we can help you from day one:
+If you’re facing DUI charges in Granite City, IL, working with an experienced DUI lawyer can make a huge difference in how your case is resolved.
+Here’s how we step in to help you immediately:

 What to Do If You Are Charged with a DUI in Granite City, IL

-Your actions right after a DUI arrest in Granite City, IL are critical and can directly affect your case and your chances of saving your license.
+The steps you take immediately after your DUI arrest in Granite City, IL can significantly affect your case and your ability to keep your driver’s license.

 Do Not Plead Guilty Right Away

 Many people assume they have no choice but to plead guilty after a DUI arrest.
 This is a mistake.
-The state must prove its case beyond a reasonable doubt as with any criminal case.
-You should always consult a DUI lawyer before deciding how to move forward.
+The government must prove the charges beyond a reasonable doubt, just like any other criminal case.
+Always speak to a DUI defense attorney before making any decisions.

 Do Not Consent to Chemical Tests Until Police Get a Warrant